jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (h) ‘no notification’ when the employee has not provided their employer with a tax code notification or a tax code certificate.
 (4) If another Act requires an employer to withhold the amount of tax for a PAYE income payment to an employee and pay the amount to the Commissioner, the tax code may be combined with another code applying under that Act.

-### 24C Tax code for payment that includes income-tested benefit
+### 24C Tax code for payment that includes income-tested benefits
-If an employee receives a PAYE income payment of an income-tested benefit and a PAYE income payment that does not consist of an income-tested benefit, the tax code ‘S’ applies to the payment that does not consist of an income-tested benefit.
+An employee who receives a PAYE income payment of an income-tested benefit and a PAYE income payment that does not consist of an income-tested benefit may choose, for their non-benefit income, a tax code set out in section 24B(3)(bb), (c), (d), or (e) that is relevant to their circumstances.

 ### 24D Tax code for parental leave payment
 The tax code applying to an employee’s parental leave payment under Part 7A of the Parental Leave and Employment Protection Act 1987 is their tax code before the parental leave from their employment started unless the employee provides a further tax code notification.